This whipped shea body butter recipe is great if you are out of beeswax. It can be done in your kitchen for less than 20 minutes.

 - once melted add the camelia seed oil and mix well.

-- Then take it out and start whipping with an electric whip on low speed.
+- Then take it out and start whipping with an electric whip (like a hand mixer you would use for egg white) on low speed.

 - Make sure you wear an apron and that the bowl is deep enough so the butter does not start flying around everywhere in the kitchen!